yyforyongyu/bolts/ext-dynamic-commitments.md

 Commitment negotiation can be reapplied without retransmitting the negotiation messages themselves.

+When the channel is quiescent, there are no HTLCs to be signed.
+Therefore, the `commit_sig` is wrapped within `dyn_commit_sig`, appearing as a single `commit_signature`.
+This bundling eliminates the need for a separate `commit_sig` message, reducing communication rounds.
+It also prevents a potential race condition where the responder might receive `dyn_commit` and `commit_sig` almost simultaneously, which could cause issues if `dyn_commit` isn't processed first.

 ## Reestablish

 The channel reestablish that needs to include a Dynamic Commitment upgrade